Areas of expertise

 But wait.
 There is more!

-As my career progressed I kept seeing this type of behavior and resulting damage over and over again with different High Risk Operators as well as the same lack of ability to deal with it from a management perspective.
+As my career progressed I kept seeing this type of behavior and resulting damage over and over again with different

-The most impressive forms of High Risk Operator coupled with an inability of numerous management persons to appropriately deal with it was in the last almost two decades of my career.
+LTHRO influence, coupled with an inability of numerous management persons to appropriately deal with it was in the last almost two decades of my career.

-That High Risk Operator was sophisticated, fraudulent, sociopathic, and a conman.
-He knew how to rapidly build rapport, confidence and trust with his plant managers and other employees.
+LTHRO was sophisticated, fraudulent, sociopathic, a conman and a popular man in the community where most employees lived.
+He knew how to rapidly build rapport, confidence and trust with his plant managers and coworkers.
 He spent most of his days socializing rather than working.
-He did not perform his readings, equipment checks, water tests, or petroleum tests so he was negligent.
+He did not do his readings, perform equipment checks, water tests, or petroleum tests so he was negligent.
 Reading sheets, electronic spread sheets and documents were all fudged 98% of the time so, he was also a fraud.
-Due to his lack of diligence there were numerous incidents, equipment outages, product contaminations, steam cutbacks and production losses and yet he stayed with that employer until he qualified for his full employer funded retirement.
-I estimate the damage he caused during his employment to be between $2 to $3M.
-He was there to make money for the corporation, not burn it.
+Due to his lack of diligence there were numerous incidents, equipment outages, product contamination's, steam cutbacks and production losses and yet he stayed with that employer until he qualified for his employer funded full pension with medical benefits.
+I estimate the damage he caused during his employment to be between $2 to $3M not to mention he got a pay cheque every two weeks like everyone else and he got that fully funded company pension at the end of it all that had an approximate $2M annuity value.
+He was there to make money for the corporation, not to burn it.

 A well defined pattern of the conman scenario and those they target to perpetuate their entitlement, behavior and lifestyle?
 They are very talented at what they do and who they victimize as well as those they influence for control purposes.
 They are not talented at providing service to your corporation.
 They are a threat to be appropriately dealt with.

-Would you hand off the responsibility of investigation, jury and judge to the friends and family of the accused to find justice?
+Would you hand off the responsibility of investigating, jury duty and judgment to the friends and family of the accused to find justice?
 I think not.
-You would pass it off to a skilled and qualified person with the time and tools to do the job like a trained police detective, lawfully selected jury as well as an educated and experienced, impartial judge.
+Bias fear, emotions and relationship loyalties would prevail, not justice.
+You would pass responsibilities off to skilled and qualified person(s) with the time, training and tools to do the job like a trained police force, lawfully selected unbiased jury as well as an educated experienced and fully qualified, impartial judge.
+We don't have to get that deep but, you get my point.

 Now I have the technology and